Mattiatore/Semester-project/README.md

 # Semester-project
-In this project we focus on shallow neural networks, only two-layers deep, dif- ferently than the common setting in which models are trained on datasets with predefined labels, we focused on the teacher-student framework and assume a teacher network model, also known as oracle, to provide the labels for given instances.
+In this project we focus on shallow neural networks, only two-layers deep, differently than the common setting in which models are trained on datasets with predefined labels, we focused on the teacher-student framework and assume a teacher network model, also known as oracle, to provide the labels for given instances.
 The main objective is to utilize numerical experiments and prove